WaleedBakar/Cloud_computing_with_aws/README.md

     - Securing architecture with firewalls
  - Separate firewall to app, seperate firewall to database
  - App is exposed to the world, database is exposed only to app, limiting access to database
+ ## Steps

+- Make an Ec2 instance
+- when you get to security group all we need to add is port 27017 because this the port of our database.
+- Now that you have done that your instance should be readyand we now need to ssh into it.
+- To do this we need to ensure our instance is selected and once it has go to the top right and hit connect.
+- You will be bought to a new page and you need to hit `ssh client` and follow the steps on that screen.
+- once you have ssh into the terminal you not want to run `git clone` and clone into your repo
+- you now want to run the following commands in this order to run mongo db.
+- `sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv D68FA50FEA312927`
+- `echo "deb https://repo.mongodb.org/apt/ubuntu xenial/mongodb-org/3.2 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-3.2.list`
+- `sudo apt-get update -ysudo apt-get upgrade -y`
+- `sudo apt-get install -y mongodb-org=3.2.20 mongodb-org-server=3.2.20 mongodb-org-shell=3.2.20 mongodb-org-mongos=3.2.20 mongodb-org-tools=3.2.20`
+- Now we want to do a resart by doing `sudo systemctl restart mongod`
+- Then do `sudo systemctl enable mongod`
+- now you want to run a status check by doing `sudo systemctl status mongod`
+- This should now be in an active state.
+`